An integrated approach to teaching Engineering and Literacy

 Students use existing classroom literature – stories, novels, and expository texts – as the basis for engineering design challenges that help them identify problems, design realistic solutions, and engage in the Engineering Design Process while reinforcing their literacy skills.

-Interested in Novel Engineering?
+What’s New in Novel Engineering?

 What is Novel Engineering?